-In accordance with a Practice Note to the FCAI Code, made publicly available in April 2010, depictions of left hand drive vehicles driving on the right hand side of road and the absence of number plates on motor vehicles being advertised are outside the scope of the FCAI Code and will not be submitted to the Board for determination.
+In accordance with a Practice Note to the FCAI Code, made publicly available in April 2010, depictions of left hand drive vehicles driving on the right hand side of road and the absence of number plates on motor vehicles being advertised are outside the scope of the FCAI Code and will not be submitted to the Community Panel for determination.
 These matters (left hand drive vehicles and number plates) do not raise an issue of road safety or vehicle occupant protection.

 The Practice Note was made available to the public following case 511/09, in which the Independent Reviewer expressed concern about the transparency of Community Panel determinations when using advice from the FCAI that was not included in the FCAI Code itself or otherwise publicly available.